Professionals

 Ministry retakes

-In the event that a student fails a MEQ single subject exam, we offer the possibility to attend a preparatory course aimed at retaking the exam.
+In the event that a student fails a MEQ mandatory uniform examination, we offer the possibility to attend a preparatory course aimed at retaking the exam.
 Concerned students will be contacted during the week of July 7, once the results are published by the MEQ.

 Course Format

-Vanguard School offers a single format: group courses (24 hours).
+Vanguard School offers a single format: a 24-hour group.
 These courses will be offered at a cost of $600 (this also includes the cost of retaking the exam), within the two weeks prior to the retake exam date (SCHEDULE HERE).
 The exact schedule for each course will be announced no later than July 11.

 If a student is retaking the exam only without attending the course, the cost is $120 per exam.